amirabbasja/3DOF-Human-Arm-Model/README.md

 The lower part of the arm is connected to the wrist.
 The third part of the arm is the palm.
 For simplification's sake, the rotation angle from a vertical position of the three human arm parts are denoted as Theta 1, 2 and 3 respectively.

+This repo contains euler-lagrange dynamics which has been obtained by hand, but the answers are crosschecked with the answer of mathematica.
+The mathematica notebooks are also present in the repo.